ualibweb/ua-folio-docs/training/frontend/01-basics.md

 **This tutorial does not require any setup if the online editor is used and can be completed separately/before any other training/accounts/etc.**

+If you already comfortable with basic React and TypeScript, skip this section.

 ## Objective

 After completing this section, you should be comfortable creating modern React components, managing